vitaly-t/pg-promise/README.md

 ### Query Result Mask

-In order to eliminate the chances of unexpected query results and make code more robust, each request supports parameter `qrm` (Query Result Mask), via type `queryResult`:
+In order to eliminate the chances of unexpected query results and thus make the code more robust, method `query` uses parameter `qrm` (Query Result Mask):
 ```javascript
 ///////////////////////////////////////////////////////
 // Query Result Mask flags;